On the shape of nucleons at high energies: Fast nucleons in the transverse projection

 Here $\mu$ is the variance of the transverse parton momentum relative to the parent parton.
-This value does not depend on the longitudinal momentum of the hadron, and coincides with the variance of the transverse momentum of partons in the hadron at rest.
-The latter property can be seen when putting $\bar{N}=1$ in (\ref{s1}) and (\ref{s2}).
-Let us emphasize once again, that formulas (\ref{s1}) and (\ref{s2}) include values averaged over the number of partons in the cascades.
-An exception is the case of a fully developed cascade.
-In this case $\bar{N}$ reaches its maximum value $N_m$, and the corresponding variances ${\cal R}_m^2$ and ${\cal K}_m^2$ make sense of the mean-square values referred to the parton that completes the cascade \cite{Nekrasov}.
+This quantity is independent of the longitudinal momentum of the nucleon, and coincides with that in the nucleon at rest (the latter is obvious when $\bar{N}=1$).
+Let us emphasize once again, that (\ref{s1}) and (\ref{s2}) include average values in the cascades.
+However, the same relations are valid for the corresponding maximum values, $N_m$, ${\cal R}_m^2$ and ${\cal K}_m^2$, related to the fully developed cascades.

-In general, two important corollaries can be immediately derived from (\ref{s1}) and (\ref{s2}).
-The first one is that if the average number of partons increases in the cascades, then ${\cal R}^2$ and ${\cal K}^2$ should increase proportionally.
-In the parton model, $\bar{N}$ increases asymptotically as $\ln s$ \cite{Gribov73009,Gribov73}.
-This implies a similar increase of the square of the effective radius of the nucleon and of the average square of the transverse momenta of its peripheral partons.
-The second corollary is that the average parton density $\varrho$ in the transverse projection is a constant independent of the nucleon energy.
-Moreover, it does not depend on the depth of development of the cascades and is equal to
+Two important consequences may be immediately deduced from (\ref{s1}) and (\ref{s2}).
+The first one is that the behavior of ${\cal R}^2$ and ${\cal K}^2$ is fully determined by the average number of the partons $\bar{N}$.
+In the parton model $\bar{N}$ increases asymptotically as $\ln s$ \cite{Gribov73009,Gribov73}.
+So ${\cal R}^2$ and ${\cal K}^2$ should increase with the energy as $\ln s$.
+The second consequence is that the average parton density $\varrho$ in the transverse projection is a constant, independent of the nucleon energy,

-Here $S=\pi {\cal R}^2$, and 3 is the number of cascades in a freely moving nucleon, determined by the number of valence quarks.\footnote{We believe that the development of the cascades goes without branches.
-At high energies this is shown in the leading approximation, see e.g. \cite{Gribov73009}.
+Here $S=\pi {\cal R}^2$, and 3 is the number of the cascades in a free-moving nucleon.\footnote{Actually, the number of cascades is determined by the number of valence quarks, if the development of cascades goes without branches.
+The latter property is confirmed at high energies in the leading approximation, see e.g.~\cite{Gribov73009}.
 At low energies, this is our assumption.
-If this is not the case, then the number 3 in formula (\ref{s3}) should be replaced, when going to the high energies, by another number that exceeds 3 and no longer changes with further increasing energy.} The fact that $\varrho$ remains constant is very important because it means that hadrons can swell up unrestrictedly with increasing energy as new partons are formed, without violation of the confinement.
+If branching nevertheless occurs at low energies, then 3 should be replaced by another larger number, which should no longer change with increasing energy at high energies.} The fact that $\varrho$ is constant means that nucleons can expand unrestrictedly with increasing the energy as new partons are formed, without any contradiction to the confinement.